 And once you get your arms around that significant task, it’s a good idea to continually test your content delivery methods and make modifications based on your audience’s changing needs over time.

 In order to fuel your content distribution activity over a period of time (what equates to an old school media flight), you’re going to have to do more than copy and paste.
-The title of your post over and over again in an email blast or on a social network just issn’t good enough.
+The title of your post over and over again in an email blast or on a social network just isn’t good enough anymore.

 Avoid the trash can.

 Every content creator knows that it all begins with writing.
 So when you develop a content asset (think blog post, email, social post, etc.), chances are you’ve written more than a few titles for your content as it evolved through the creation process.
 This development and editing process creates important fuel for distributing your content.

 During this writing and editing process, avoid the trash can or the delete key so that you save every digital thought and sound bite that you create.